 There are several important features in the estimated time series of bigeye recruitment (Figure D-4).
-The estimates of recruitment before 1993 are very uncertain, as the FAD fisheries, which catch small bigeye, were not operating.
+First, estimates of recruitment before 1993 are very uncertain, as the floating-object fisheries were not catching significant amounts of small bigeye.
 There was a period of above-average recruitment in 1994-1998, followed by a period of below-average recruitment in 1999-2000.
-Recruitment has been above average since 2001.
-The most recent recruitment is very uncertain, due to the fact that recently-recruited bigeye are represented in only a few length-frequency data sets.
-The extended period of relatively high recruitment during 1994-1998 coincided with the expansion of the fisheries that catch bigeye in association with floating objects.
+The recruitments have been above average from 2001 to 2006, and were particularly large in 2005 and 2006.
+The 2007 recruitment was below average, but the recent recruitment in 2008 appears to be particularly high.
+However, this recent estimate is very uncertain and should be regarded with caution, due to the fact that recently-recruited bigeye are represented in only a few length-frequency samples.

-The biomass of 3+-quarter-old bigeye increased during 1983-1985, and reached its peak of about 626,000 t in 1986, after which it decreased to an historic low of about 270,000 t at the beginning of 2007.
+The biomass of 3+-quarter-old bigeye increased during 1975-1986, and reached its peak level of about 630 thousand metric tons (t) in 1986, after which it decreased to an historic low of 287 thousand t at the beginning of 2009.
 Spawning biomass has generally followed a trend similar to that for the biomass of 3+-quarter-olds, but lagged by 1-2 years.
-The biomasses of both 3+-quarter-old fish and spawners are estimated to have increased slightly after 2005.
+There is uncertainty in the estimated biomasses of both 3+-quarter-old bigeye and spawners.
+Nevertheless, it is apparent that fishing has reduced the total biomass of bigeye in the EPO.
+The biomasses of both 3+quarter-old fish and spawners are estimated to have been nearly stable with no trend for the last six years.